 Group or individual/family plan?

 When considering health insurance benefits, most small business owners aren't aware of all their options, Stahl said.
-Group health insurance is the traditional means of providing employees with insurance benefits, but individual/family health insurance plans can enable employees to obtain more personalized and affordable coverage, and save the business owner significant administrative time and expense.
+Group health insurance is the traditional means of providing employees with insurance benefits, but individual/family health insurance plans can enable employees to obtain more personalized and affordable coverage based on their needs, and save the business owner significant administrative time and expense.
+Offering this type of plan also gives you access to substantial government subsidies that lower the cost of coverage by 70 percent on average, Stahl said.

 Consider costs to you and your employees